Seasonal blooms including daffodils, cherry blossoms, hydrangea, sunflowers and spider lilies at Gongendo Park, Satte, Saitama

 Information for the 2022 hydrangea festival:

 The sunflowers are the latest addition to the park, but it looks like they are gearing up to make it another “highlight” of the park.
-Last year, 2020, was actually the first ever year the park had a large sunflower display.
+2020 was actually the first ever year the park had a large sunflower display.
 Approximately 30,000 sunflowers were planted in the inaugural year.
-Due to the success of cultivating them and the interest in and popularity of them, this year, 2021, they planted three times the amount of sunflowers.
-In 2021, there are approximately 100,000 sunflowers over 16500 hectares.
-A few opened on July 29th, but they started to bloom in earnest on August 1st!
-By August 7th they were in full bloom.
-There is a lot of rain on the way, so no guarantees, but you should be able to see them for another couple of weeks.
+Due to the success of cultivating them and the interest in and popularity of them, in 2021, they planted three times the amount of sunflowers.
+In 2022, there are approximately 100,000 sunflowers over 16500 hectares.

 The spider lilies in Gongendo park have a post (event post) of their own:

-The cherry blossoms at Gongendo Park also have a post (event post) of their own:
+The cherry blossoms at Gongendo Park also have a post (event post) of their own.
+It includes information for the kawazu early blooming cherry blossoms, which in 2024 started to open on the 15th of February:

 Other seasonal blooms